bmr-cymru/stratify/README.md

 # 2.2.
 Configuring a host virtual machine
 -----------------------------------------

-The host VM's role is to provide a Fedora environment where stratify can run that has the ability to install necessary software packages from the Fedora repos with dnf and to call the command line anaconda installer program.
+The host VM's role is to provide a Fedora environment where stratify.py can run that has the ability to install necessary software packages from the Fedora repos with dnf and to call the command line anaconda installer program.
 A minimal install using any F38 media is acceptable - the host environment is only needed for the duration of the installation.
 This option is suitable for running `stratify.py` in "headless" environments using only the console or SSH to interact with the system.

 * Boot the host VM with the installation media and any kickstart or other options.